 Even in the initial startup phase when the business might not be generating taxable profits, the fact that losses can normally be carried forward and offset against future profits, means that the tax allowable nature of the interest expense usually makes debt finance the cheapest form of finance.

-Of course there is always a downside, in the event that the business experiences a downturn in trade, in can always defer making dividend payments to the providers of equity finance, however, whether the business is making a profit or a loss, lenders will always want their loan repayments made, increasing the risk of the business running out of cash.
+Of course there is always a downside.
+In the event that the business experiences a downturn in trade, it can always defer making dividend payments to the providers of equity finance.
+In contrast however, whether the business is making a profit or a loss, lenders will always want their loan repayments made, increasing the risk of the business running out of cash.

 Debt financing is only one method of funding available to a business, the other being equity finance.
 Most businesses use both equity and debt, and the proportion of each used results in a weighted average cost of capital (WACC) for the business.
 The cost of financing is one component of the WACC calculation.

 Debt Finance Cost in the Financial Projections Template

 When using the financial projections template, the pre tax finance cost is simply the interest rate entered as one of the main assumptions on the income statement, this is more fully discussed in our how to find the interest rate tutorial.
 Likewise, the tax rate is also entered as an assumption on the income statement, and is more fully discussed in our how to find the tax rate tutorial.